xvb8/Network-Control-Panel/README.md

 The source code and related files can also be found here.
 The executable is standalone, AS LONG AS YOU INCLUDE THE DATA.JSON, meaning you can take it out of this folder (with the data.json).

+Use discretion and do not select a folder with too many files.

 The inbound checkbox allows you to block data coming in from the internet to that folder.
 The outbound checkbox allows you to block it from sending data over the internet.
 This is all done via Windows Firewall, and thus will only work for Windows.

 To block a folder, click select folder and select the folder.
 The path should pop up, with two checkboxes and a delete button.